Updated June 28, 2023

 Difference Between Cost vs Price

-For each business operating currently in the world, the game boils down to two major things at the end that is how much cost the business is incurring and how much price the business is charging from their customers in order to recover that cost.
-In this Cost vs Price article, we will try and understand the key differences between the two major parameters of any business and what tends to drive them which helps the business to gain steady margins in the long run.
+For each business currently operating, the game boils down to two major things: how much the business is incurring and how much it charges its customers to recover that cost.
+In this Cost vs Price article, we will understand the key differences between the two major parameters of any business and what tends to drive them, which helps the business gain steady margins in the long run.

 Below is the top 7 difference between Cost vs Price

 Let us discuss some of the major differences between Cost vs Price:

 - Cost for any business refers to the expenses incurred to produce the goods or services the company sells to its customers.
 The cost can be in the form of raw material, selling or distribution expenses, staff cost, and any other expense.
 The cash outflow, which is gone out of the business to produce the output, refers to cost.
 On the other hand, price is the amount the company charges from the customers with the intended margins added to it.
 Price becomes the business’s revenue, and cost becomes the cost of goods sold and other expenses for the business.

 - When charged by the customer, price results in cash inflow for the business, whereas cost, when incurred, refers to cash outflow.
 The difference between the two can result in a cash surplus or deficit.
 The company reports profits and losses for a particular duration of time and seeks working capital requirements.